zonca/zonca.dev/posts/2023-01-23-kubernetes-gpu-jetstream2.md

 ---

-This work has been supported by Indiana University and is cross-posted on the <a href="https://docs.jetstream-cloud.org/general/k8sgpu" rel="canonical">Jetstream 2 official documentation website</a>.
+This tutorial is obsolete, see [the new version of the tutorial](./2024-02-09-kubernetes-gpu-jetstream2.md).

 The Jetstream 2 cloud includes [90 GPU nodes with 4 NVIDIA A100 each](https://docs.jetstream-cloud.org/overview/config/){target=\_blank}.
 If we want to leverage the GPUs inside Kubernetes pods, for example JupyterHub users, we both need to have a GPU-enabled ContainerD runtime and a compatible Docker image based off NVIDIA images.